General FAQ Technical FAQ Authentication/Authorization FAQ

 What is the maximum throughput that can be provisioned for writing or reading for a single table?

-Oracle Autonomous NoSQL Database Cloud is subject to the following usage limits.
+Oracle NoSQL Database cloud service is subject to the following usage limits.
 A tenant may create multiple tables up to these limits.

 - Per Table Limits